 - Opportunities for A.H.A.N.A. to add value to their members, and

 Complete a written survey

-We are inviting preliminary feedback through a structured, online survey (which should take less than 5 minutes to complete).
+We are inviting preliminary feedback through a structured, online survey (which should take less than 5 minutes to complete) until Friday the 19th of August.
 To access the survey, follow this link.

 Alternatively, scan the QR code below to access the survey.

 If you need a printed version of the survey, you can download a PDF of the survey from this link AHANA Engagement Survey

 Written consultation will close Friday 26th August.